Jack Bailey (Maryland politician)

-John Daniel Bailey (born August 27, 1965) is a Republican member of the Maryland Senate from the 29th district, based in Calvert County and St. Mary's County.
+John Daniel Bailey (born August 27, 1965) is an American politician who has served as a Republican member of the Maryland Senate from the 29th district, based in Calvert County and St. Mary's County, since 2019.

 Early life and career

 Bailey was born in Elkton, Maryland on August 27, 1965.
 He attended St. Mary's Ryken High School in Leonardtown, Maryland and attended the Mount St. Mary's University and Johns Hopkins University, where he earned a B.S. degree in management in 2013 and a M.S. degree in management in 2014.
 From 1991 to 2017, he worked as a conservation officer for the Maryland Natural Resources Police.

-In March 2018, Bailey declared his candidacy for Maryland Senate, seeking a primary challenge to senator Stephen M. Waugh, who was a target of Governor Larry Hogan for voting with Senate President Thomas V. "Mike" Miller one too many times.
+In March 2018, Bailey declared his candidacy for Maryland Senate, seeking a primary challenge to senator Stephen Waugh, who was a target of Governor Larry Hogan for voting with Senate President Thomas V. "Mike" Miller one too many times.
 During the primary, Hogan endorsed and financed Bailey's campaign.
 He defeated Waugh in the primary by nearly 800 votes.
 He defeated Democratic challenger Thomas Brewer in the general election with 60.2 percent of the vote.

 Bailey is a life member of the National Rifle Association, who gave him an AQ rating and endorsed his candidacy in 2018.